AndrewFarley/AWS-Automated-Daily-Instance-AMI-Snapshots/README.md

 ## Support, Feedback & Questions

 Please feel free to file Github bugs if you find any.
-It's probably easier if you fork my repo to make your own modifications detailed above and commit them.
+If you're technically minded, please feel free to fork and make your own modifications.
 If you make any fixed/changes that are awesome, please send me pull requests or patches.

 If you have any questions/problems beyond that, feel free to email me at one of the emails in [author](#author) above.